Notes on the Geography of Northern India: Sikandra, Taj, and Fatehpur Sikri

 The southeast minaret at sunrise.
 The structure is of white marble whose color changes profoundly in different lights.
 Shah Jahan had it quarried at Makrana, in Jodhpur.

 The more typical visitor's experience.
-There are two domes, by the way, with a dead space between.
-The roof inside the tomb, in other words, is not the roof seen from the outside.
+There are two domes, by the way, with a void between.
+The roof inside the tomb, in other words, is not the roof seen here.

 The building in bright light.